 No. The entire room and quality is always checked at the beginning of the test.
 Participants are asked if they have any difficulties hearing the recording, if they do, adjustments can be made.
 These conditions are regularly checked by Cambridge inspectors and never create any problems.

-No. The recording is played through loud speakers.
+For paper-based tests the recording is played through loud speakers.

 Cambridge only allow you to take water (sparkling or still) in a clear plastic bottle to your desk.
 One reason for this is that if you spill anything on your paper it may either make it impossible to read your answer sheet or cause it to become stuck to other papers during despatch.